in-toto/attestation/README.md

     particular time.
-*   Policy decision: Binary Authorization attests to the fact that container image "sha256:87f7fe…" is allowed to run under GKE project "example-project" within the next 4 hours, and that it used the three attestations above and as well as the policy with sha256 hash "79e572".
+*   Policy decision: Binary Authorization attests to the fact that container image "sha256:87f7fe…" is allowed to run under GKE project "example-project" within the next 4 hours, and that it used the four attestations above and as well as the policy with sha256 hash "79e572" to make its decision.

-The benefit of this ITE is to express these attestations more natually than was possible with the old in-toto link schema.
+Goals:

+*   Standardize artifact metadata without being specific to the producer or consumer.
+This way CI/CD pipelines, vulnerability scanners, and other systems can generate a single set of attestations that can be consumed by anyone, such as [in-toto] or [Binary Authorization].
+*   Make it possible to write automated policies that take advantage of structured information.
+*   Fit within the [SLSA Framework][SLSA].
+The provenance format defined within this ITE is the official SLSA recommendation.

 ## Specification

-An attestation has three layers: [Envelope], [Statement], and [Predicate].
+An attestation has three layers:

+*   **[Envelope]:** Handles authentication and serialization.
+*   **[Statement]:** Binds the attestation to a particular subject and unambiguously identifies the types of the predicate.
+*   **[Predicate]:** Contains arbitrary metadata about the subject, with a type-specific schema.

 While designed to work together, each layer is technically independent of the others.

 It may help to first look at [Examples](#examples) to get an idea.